AI Use Cases/Healthcare

 How does AI optimize medical coding automation for Healthcare?

-AI medical coding systems use transformer-based natural language processing to extract clinical concepts from EHR narratives and recommend ICD-10, CPT, and HCPCS codes with clinical justification and payer contract alignment in seconds.
+AI medical coding systems read the clinical narrative in the EHR, extract the relevant clinical concepts, and recommend ICD-10, CPT, and HCPCS codes with clinical justification and payer contract alignment in seconds.
 The system ingests data directly from Epic, Cerner, athenahealth, or Meditech via FHIR APIs, learns from your coding patterns and claim outcomes, and surfaces high-risk coding decisions for human review before submission.
-Revenue Institute's system maintains full audit trails and zero-retention policies, ensuring compliance with HIPAA and CMS billing rules while your coders focus on complex cases rather than routine chart review.
+The system maintains full audit trails and zero-retention policies, supporting your HIPAA and CMS billing rule obligations while your coders focus on complex cases rather than routine chart review.

 Is our Health Information Management data kept secure during this process?